michaelpearce21/CI_MS1_DAL/README.md

 The needs of the **business owners**, and **customers** have been considered in the designing phase of this project.
 These have been summerised into the following user stories:

 ### User Stories:
-As a **business owner** I want a website so that I can expose my business more.
-In doing this our aims are that:
+As a **business owner** I want a website so that I can expose my business more (1-7).

+As a **customer** I want a website to understand what makes this cafe special.
+(8-12):

+As a **regular user** I want a wesite to keep up to date with events and recommendations.
+(13-14):

+To meet these needs we need:

 1. More people know about the business locally.
 2. The concept is easily and clearly explained.
 3. Customers can find the cafe and contact us, both directly and through our social media (Facebook, Twitter and Instagram).